 1) The output voltage reduces as load current increases

 2) The ripple in output voltage increases as load current increases

-So this kind of supply can not be used where there is noticeable change in load current frequently.
-But although many circuits works on unregulated supply because it requires very few components and design is also very simple.
-Also some fluctuation in supply level can be tolerated due to load current change.
-The regulated power supply is required in digital circuits, the circuits in which the components can not tolerate even 1% change in supply level like micro controller, micro processor etc.
+So this kind of supply can not be used where there is a noticeable change in load current frequently.
+But although many circuits work on unregulated supply because it requires very few components and design is also very simple.
+Also, some fluctuation in supply level can be tolerated due to load current change.
+The regulated power supply is required in digital circuits, the circuits in which the components can not tolerate even 1% change in supply level like microcontroller, micro processor etc.

-So here I am giving the procedure to design regulated power supply that means which components should be chosen to have required regulated output voltage with required current.
+So here I am giving the steps to designing a regulated power supply including which components should be chosen to have required regulated output voltage with required current.
 The procedure requires calculations based on some designing equations, some assumptions and approximations that we must take during designing.